1986 Pacific typhoon season: Typhoon Roger (Heling)

 An upper-level low retrograded westward across the tropical Pacific Ocean beginning on July 4.
 On July 8, a tropical disturbance formed southeast of the upper low southwest of Enewetak Atoll.
 The system moved westward, slowly organizing.
 Becoming a tropical depression on July 13, the small system turned northwest, recurving gradually around a subtropical ridge to its east and northeast.
 The system strengthened into a tropical storm later on July 13, and a typhoon on July 14 to the south of Japan.
 After turning to the northeast, the system began to experience northeasterly vertical wind shear and began to weaken.
 After passing east of Okinawa, the system began to transition into an extratropical cyclone, a process which completed on July 17 near the southern coast of Japan.

 Tropical Storm Nine

 Forming on the South China Sea on July 19, the cyclone moved northwest into mainland China on July 22, maintaining its circulation as it turned westward before dissipating on July 24.
 This system was recognized by the Japanese Meteorological Agency as a tropical storm.

 Severe Tropical Storm Sarah (Iliang)

 Developing in the Philippine Sea on July 30, the system developed as it moved westward, becoming a tropical storm on July 31.
 On August 1, its mid-level circulation center crossed into the South China Sea while its surface circulation was left behind east of the Philippines.
 Sarah's broad circulation center was difficult to locate until it began moving northeast east of Luzon on August 2, when it intensified to its peak intensity.
 As Sarah moved east of Honshu, it evolved into an extratropical cyclone.
 Fourteen died in Japan due to Sarah.
+Damages totaled to ¥105.5 billion (US$627 million).